 Each year, about 100,000 thunderstorms hit the United States.
 Since thunder is the sound caused by lightning, all of those storms come with lightning.
 “Lightning is a giant spark of electricity that occurs either in a cloud or between a cloud and the ground,” says John Jensenius, a lightning safety specialist for the National Weather Service (NWS).
 What causes lightning?
 During a storm, electrical charges accumulate in a cloud, which causes opposite electrical charges to accumulate on the ground beneath the cloud.
 “Lightning is a way of equalizing those charges,” he explains.

 If you’re in the wrong place at the wrong time, those sudden electrical discharges can be very dangerous.
 Although 90 percent of those struck by lightning live, many victims are left with permanent injuries.
 A lightning strike can cause bad burns, hearing loss, long-term disabilities and severe emotional problems, says Richard Kithil, CEO & Founder of the National Lightning Safety Institute.
 “It’s a traumatic experience.”
-And unfortunately, not everyone makes it; in 2016, five people have already been killed by lightning; in 2015, that number was 27, according to NWS data.
+And unfortunately, not everyone makes it; already in 2018, 20 people have been killed from lightning ranging from the age of 7 to 75.

 Where & When Does Lightning Strike?